jroimartin/linux-dev/README.md

 ## scripts/{make.sh,run.sh}

-These scripts make easier to build and run a kernel in qemu.
+These scripts make easier to build a kernel and run it in qemu.

 ### Usage